BED BUGS NORTHWEST

 Bed Bug Eggs

 If the one bed bug is a fertilized or pregnant female, yes.
 Females can continue laying eggs for up to 6-10 weeks without feeding or mating.
-The male and female hatched eggs (nymphs) will begin mating and laying eggs after 5-8 weeks (approximately)
+The male and female hatched eggs (nymphs) will begin mating and laying eggs after 5-8 weeks (approximately).
+An adult female will mate with her own adult offspring when they develop, so it only takes one pregnant female or even one egg (that hatches female) to start an infestation.

 How often do bed bugs need to mate to lay eggs?